nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Run the MainApp.java file as a Java application.
 This will prompt the application to run and the ProcrastiNomore UI will appear.

-If the sample data will copied over correctly, the task manager will have a total of 51 tasks inside.
+If the sample data will copied over correctly, the task manager will have a total of 51 tasks inside. <br>
-Index 1 - 19 will be in the Events column.
+Index 1 - 19 will be in the Events column. <br>
-Index 20 - 35 will be in the Deadlines column.
+Index 20 - 35 will be in the Deadlines column. <br>
 Index 36 - 51 will be in the Basic Task column.

 ## Testing the HELP function: